 Track how McDonald’s performs

-Watch out for how the company performs in terms of strategy, financial fundamentals, and its share price movements.
-Check in particular how it furthers its leadership in the digital arena, in which it is investing heavily.
+Watch out for how the company performs in terms of strategy, financial fundamentals, and share price movements.
+Check-in particular how it furthers its leadership in the digital arena, in which it is investing heavily.

 You can expect super-sized changes as most chains will continue introducing healthy alternatives in line with consumer expectations.